 The biological control agent, Green Guard® should not be used on adult locusts.
 Green Guard® takes 8–18 days to kill locusts, so spray when the nymphs are first seen, usually at the 2nd and 3rd instars stage and also ensure that nymphs are banded.
 Apply directly onto the nymphs, commencing one swathe-width ahead of the band or at least five metres in front.
 Then spray back through the locust band from the dense leading edge.

 Remember that Green Guard® may be hazardous to honeybees.
 Therefore, do not apply to any flowering plants that may be visited by honeybees within reasonable forage range.
 Read all label directions to ensure correct application.
 (NB: Remember to clean all spray nozzles and filters after use as blockages can occur with this product.)

-All pesticide users must comply with the laws governing the use of insecticides.
+All chemical users must comply with the laws governing the use of chemicals.
 This includes having a current chemical training certificate recognised by the NSW Environmental Protection Authority (EPA).
-It is illegal under the Pesticides Act 1999 to apply insecticide unless you are authorised.
-Prior to using any pesticide, check the relevant labels, any permits and the Safety Data Sheet (SDS) for respective precautions and personal protective equipment (PPE) recommendations.
+It is illegal under the Pesticides Act 1999 to apply chemical unless you are authorised.
+Prior to using any chemical, check the relevant labels, any permits and the Safety Data Sheet (SDS) for respective precautions and personal protective equipment (PPE) recommendations.

-In the case of fenitrothion (an organophosphorous based pesticide), health surveillance and monitoring of cholinesterase levels may also be required if the risk assessment indicates that the exposure of users is sufficiently high.
+In the case of fenitrothion (an organophosphorous based chemical), health surveillance and monitoring of cholinesterase levels may also be required if the risk assessment indicates that the exposure of users is sufficiently high.